sonic-net/SONiC/doc/pmon/pmon-chassis-design.md

 * Global DB - Each card will updated their state to a line-card-table in the Global-DB

 ![Chassis Distributed DB Update](pmon-chassis-images/pmon-chassis-distributed-db.png)

+`Option 2` using the Global DB is the preferred approach for implementation.

 ### 3.3 Peripheral Management